neutrinoxtronic/csharp-cpp-projects/Floorplan Cost Calculator/README.md

 - Accepting a currency and calculating the cost in that currency.
 - Any other extensions to the calculator based on the area as an input.

+## Usage

+1. `dotnet run`.
+2. Select any of the given options to calculate the cost in pesos.